techworkersco/techworkersco.github.io/.github/DOCUMENTATION.md

 1. Select `Branch: master` (should be auto-selected).
 1. Enter the `Volume #`, `Issue #`, and `Date` for the issue. **Note:** The date **must** be in `YYYY-MM-DD` format.
 1. Click "Run workflow".
-1. It should only take a few minutes to run, after that you should see your new [pull request here](https://github.com/techworkersco/techworkersco.github.io/pulls) with the issue that you specified.
+1. It should only take a few minutes to run.
+After that, click to see the new pull request with the issue that you specified [here](https://github.com/techworkersco/techworkersco.github.io/pulls).

 ### Manually